hoprnet/hoprnet/.processes/bounty.md

 # Bounty Processes

 The HOPR Association _tech_ members, _community_ members, and [Project Owner](#legend) have agreed on the following bounty processes.
+The purpose of these processes is to follow a consistent way of creating, funding, and publishing bounties at HOPR.

 ## The bounty

-A bounty needs to serve multiple goals.
+A bounty usually serves multiple goals.

-1. It takes away workload from the _tech_ team as it allows external developers to help improve the HOPR protocol and the various applications/tools we maintain.
+1. Takes away workload from the _tech_ team as it allows external developers improve the HOPR protocol and the various applications/tools we maintain.
-2. It gives the _community_ team the opportunity to showcase HOPR's involvement in open source.
+2. Gives the _community_ team the opportunity to showcase HOPR's involvement in open source.
-3. It allows us to build a relationship between HOPR and the bounty hunter, unlike the usual community outreach, there is no better way to reach the tech community other than giving them bounties.
+3. Allows us to build a relationship between HOPR and the bounty hunter (tech community).

-The primary goal of a bounty creator is to take into account all 3 ascpects, and depending on the bounty, adjust accordingly.
+The primary goal of a bounty creator is to take into account all 3 aspects, and depending on the bounty, adjust accordingly.

 ## How to

 ### Creating a bounty

-- Create a github issue using the [bounty template](../.github/ISSUE_TEMPLATE/bounty.md) in the repository where the bounty is most applicable.
+- Create a GitHub issue using the [bounty template](../.github/ISSUE_TEMPLATE/bounty.md) in the repository where the bounty is most applicable.
 - Within each section of the template, provide the most concise details you can.
 - Feel free to expand on sections `Developing HOPR` and `What is HOPR?` with information more related to the bounty.
 - Creator makes a comment in the PR with an estimate of:
   1. Prize of the bounty (in dollars).
   2. Time required to complete the bounty (in days).
-- Bounty is send to be reviewed by the [tech represenatives](./development#tech-representantives).
+- Bounty is sent to be reviewed by the [tech representatives](./development#tech-representantives), most importantly to make sure that:
+  1. Bounty does not disturb tech's roadmap.
+  2. Prize and time required make sense.

 ### Funding the bounty